bhave-harshal-3000/ML-image-classification/README.md

 <code>pip install ultralytics</code><br><br>

 <h2>🚀 Running the Model</h2>
-Load the model and run prediction on an image:<br>
+Load the model and run prediction on an image<br>